stinaq/education/Problemsolving/Train-your-problemsolving-skills.md

 > Born: Pebbles, grey; Mr Purrlosconi, black
 > Died: Apple, silver

 What you need to do is create a database of all the cats.
-It should contain information about the name, bitrh and color of the cat, but if a cat dies it should no longer stay in the database.
+It should contain information about the name and color of the cat, but if a cat dies it should no longer stay in the database.

 Source: Eloquent JavaScript, by Marjin Haverbeke